limweichiang/environment-sensor-otel/README.md

 - Future - The intention is to migrate this to a light-weight (CHEAPER!!!)
 Raspberry Pi W 2, with the Raspberry Pi 4B unit being reclaimed for other work.

 # Setting Up
+## Set Up Sensor to Raspberry PI Connectivity

+Not to repeat the work that is already done by the Sensirion team, refer to Sensirion's own repo at [Sensirion Raspberry Pi I²C SCD4X Driver - Connect the Sensor](https://github.com/Sensirion/raspberry-pi-i2c-scd4x/tree/master?tab=readme-ov-file#connect-the-sensor).
+This includes a wiring diagram.

+## Set Up Collection Environment and Script

 Configure the Raspberry Pi to enable I2c at the GPIO.
 ```